ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 errors in configuration as early as possible, to help ensure these inconsistencies are caught early in the development process.

-The protocol(s) and path(s) selected as candidates during connection establishment are determined by a set of properties.
+The protocol(s) and path(s) selected as candidates during Connection establishment are determined by a set of properties.
 Since there could be paths over which some transport protocols are unable to operate, or remote endpoints that support only specific network addresses or transports,